JuliaGNI/GeometricMachineLearning.jl/docs/src/tutorials/sympnet_tutorial.md

 nothing # hide
 ```

-Note that we have not yet specified the type and backend that we want to use.
+We have not yet specified the type and backend that we want to use.
 We do this now:

 ```@example sympnet
 # specify the data type and the backend